Ecommerce is the future of retail, and the future is already here.

 Neither of these options is ideal.
 Copying and pasting is time consuming and can easily lead to errors such as forgetting to copy information or, once translations are delivered, pasting information into the wrong place.
 Extracting text wholesale, on the other hand, ensures no information is unintentionally excluded, but this method has other drawbacks.
 The main drawback is that clients usually end up sending more information than is necessary.

-A translation agency can, of course, use translation memories to parse out updates and exclude material that has already been translated.
+As your translation partner, language service providers (LSP) can, of course, use translation memories to parse out updates and exclude material that has already been translated.
 However, performing this process whenever there is an update adds time and costs that could be avoided with a more refined approach.
 All in all, the manual process is time consuming, laborious and not the most cost-efficient way of working.